MacMoment/MacMoment/README.md

 ### Manual Deployment

-1. Build the project
+1. Run the build script: `./build-github.sh`
-2. Upload the contents of the `dist` folder to your web server
+2. Upload the contents of the `docs/` folder to your web server
 3. Configure your server to serve the `index.html` file for all routes

 ## Project Structure